zokl/homekit-doorman/README.md

 # homekit-doorman
-System of doorbell integration into HomeKit
+System of a doorbell and smart lock integration into Apple HomeKit.

 ## Compilation and deployment